Ladislav Almási

-Ladislav Almási (Almási László, born 6 March 1999) is a Slovak footballer who plays for Czech club Baník Ostrava as a forward.
+Ladislav Almási (Almási László, born 6 March 1999) is a Slovak footballer who plays for Hungarian club Zalaegerszeg on loan from Baník Ostrava as a forward.

 Club career

-FK Senica
+Senica

-Almási made his Fortuna Liga debut for Senica against ViOn Zlaté Moravce on 1 March 2016.
+Almási made his Slovak Super Liga debut for Senica against ViOn Zlaté Moravce on 1 March 2016.

-Akhmat Grozny
+Akhmat Grozny (loan)

 On 20 January 2021, he joined Russian Premier League club FC Akhmat Grozny on loan until the end of the 2020–21 season, with an option to purchase.

+Osijek (loan)

+On 5 February 2024, Almási joined Osijek on a half-year loan deal.

+Dunajská Streda (loan)

+On 3 July 2024, Almási joined Dunajská Streda on a one-year loan deal with option to make the move permanent.

 International career

-He made his debut for the Slovakia national football team under Štefan Tarkovič on 8 October 2021 in a World Cup qualifier against Russia.
+On 8 October 2021, Almási debuted for the Slovakia national football team under Štefan Tarkovič in a 2022 FIFA World Cup qualification against Russia.
 He came on after 79 minutes of play to replace Lukáš Haraslín with the final score of 1-0 already set, through a first-half own goal by Milan Škriniar.
-Following Tarkovič's dismissal and arrival of Francesco Calzona, Almási was initially excluded of nominations, mainly due to an injury and subsequent low recent play-time.
-In December 2022, Almási was called-up by Calzona for senior national team prospective players' training camp at NTC Senec.
+Following Tarkovič's dismissal and arrival of Francesco Calzona, Almási was initially excluded of nominations, mainly due to an injury and subsequent low recent playing time.
+In December 2022, Almási was called up by Calzona for senior national team prospective players' training camp at NTC Senec.